-A few weeks back we had the pleasure of sharing our passion for wild food with the lovely Alice Levine, Radio 1 presenter and one half of the fabulous foodie duo Jackson & Levine.
-After a day on the high seas fishing & foraging on the kayaks around Dorsets iconic landmark Old Harry Rocks we decided to treat her to one of our favourite dishes; tomato spinach & chive salad with barbecued mackerel & lashings of our wild pesto.
-It's one of the simplest and yet tastiest dishes to feast on and looks almost too pretty to eat (well almost!)
+A few weeks back we had the pleasure of sharing our passion for wild food with the lovely Alice Levine.
+A Radio 1 presenter and one half of the fabulous foodie duo Jackson & Levine.
+A day on the high seas fishing & foraging on the kayaks around Dorsets iconic landmark Old Harry Rocks.
+After we decided to treat her to one of our favourite dishes.
+Tomato spinach & chive salad with barbecued mackerel & lashings of our wild pesto recipe.
+It’s one of the simplest and yet tastiest dishes to feast on and looks almost too pretty to eat (well almost!)

-We spent the day showing Alice and her lovely other half around our patch of coastal wild here, fishing from the kayaks and foraging for edible seaweeds and sea vegetables as we navigated our amazing Dorset coastline on our trusty steeds, exploring the caves and arches of Old Harry Rocks in a way you can only do by sea kayak.
+We spent the day showing Alice and her lovely other half around our patch of coastal wild here.
+Fishing from the kayaks and foraging for edible seaweeds and sea vegetables.
+Concurrently, navigating our amazing Dorset coastline on our trusty steeds.
+Exploring the caves and arches of Old Harry Rocks in a way you can only do by sea kayak.

-Saw toothed wrack grows in heavy bunches on the lower shore, just above the low water mark on sheltered, rocky shores.
-It is not usually used as a food, as it is often harvested for use in cosmetics, but just like its cousin the bladderwrack it makes a great tea or Japanese noodle soup.
+Saw toothed wrack grows in heavy bunches on the lower shore.
+Just above the low water mark on sheltered, rocky shores.
+It is not usually used as a food.
+Subsequently it is often harvested for use in cosmetics.
+But just like its cousin the bladderwrack it makes a great tea or Japanese noodle soup.
 You can also use it to add flavour to a stew or to sauté your fish over (see method, below left).
 Alternatively, you can dry it, grind it down to a powder and use it as a salty condiment.

-Everyone's favourite forage and probably easiest to spot.
-Perfect for pesto or throwing into sauces at the end, we also love making wild garlic butter and freezing it en mass, we used it here to stuff the cavity of the fish.
+Everyone’s favourite forage and probably easiest to spot.
+Especially perfect for pesto or throwing into sauces at the end.
+We also love making wild garlic butter and freezing it en mass, we used it here to stuff the cavity of the fish / mackerel.

-Also be known as thongweed or buttonweed, if we're talking super food it really doesn't get much super than seaweed!
-Packed with all the green good stuff, sea spaghetti is heavy on the magic mineral iodine which is hard to find in other foods, this helps keep your thyroid functioning healthily.
-It's also packed with magnesium which helps to make sure your heart is in tip top order, aswell as having high levels of calcium and iron, high in protein and full of anti inflammatory, anti viral and anti bacterial properties there's not much to complain about is there?
+People also know this as thongweed or buttonweed.
+If we’re talking super food it really doesn’t get much super than seaweed!
+Packed with all the green good stuff.
+Sea spaghetti is heavy on the magic mineral iodine which is hard to find in other foods.
+This helps keep your thyroid functioning healthily.
+It’s also packed with magnesium which helps to make sure your heart is in tip top order.
+Aswell, as having high levels of calcium and iron, high in protein.
+Additionally full of anti inflammatory, anti viral.
+Aswell, as anti bacterial properties there’s not much to complain about is there?

 Score the skin of the mackerel and season well with salt and pepper.
 Stuff the cavities with lemon and garlic or any herbs of your choice and drizzle the fish with olive oil.